OmniSharp/omnisharp-atom/README.md

 Right now, there isn't an official Atom package so you'll need to do the following :-

+Install npm if you don't have it already.
 ```
 cd ~/.atom/packages folder
 git clone https://github.com/Mpdreamz/atom-sharper.git